al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-corporation.md

    - Collecting and processing data
    - Testing hypotheses (AB testing)
    - Analyzing data techniques (Churn, Survival, ARPU, Stickiness)
-- Reporting Infrastructure
+- Reporting Infrastructure.

 ### How is the business doing?

  Answer this, By understanding the top-level reality of the business.
 This is very tied to the previous step, but also involves: